Leffel History, Family Crest & Coats of Arms

 - Origins Available:

 Early Origins of the Leffel family

-Another 260 words (19 lines of text) covering the years 1717 and 1852 are included under the topic Early Leffel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Leffel research.
+Another 123 words (9 lines of text) covering the years 1717 and 1852 are included under the topic Early Leffel History in all our PDF Extended History products and printed products wherever possible.